-With the Sierra MC7455 installed in the protection box, we tossed the two small antennas that came with the unit, and used two RP-SMA male to SMA female adapters, which allowed us to connect the trucker’s antenna cables to the modem.
+With the Sierra MC7455 installed in the protection box, we tossed the two small antennas that came with the unit.
+Using the two RP-SMA male to SMA female adapters allowed us to connect the trucker’s antenna cables to the modem.
 The Oley box has a full-sized SIM card slot, so you might also need a SIM card adapter set to allow you to slip the SIM card from your mobile wifi device into the modem.

 A new component to our upgraded setup is the Raspberry Pi 3B, a single board computer.

 This is also circuit board, which needs to be installed in the Flirc RPi case so it can be connect to the other components.